SagarJoshi73249/Kuka-IIWA_HandGuiding/README.md

 ### Recommended Setup:
 - Use a **microcontroller** and a **relay**.
+- Jumper wires from the pin 18 and 19 go to normally open on one channel on the relay, and 28 and 29 go to the other channel, based on channel used INx and INy connected to the arduino digital port, connect ground and vcc on arduino to corresponding one on relay.
 - Control the circuit using a Python script that provides high or low signals to activate or deactivate hand guiding.

 ![Configuration Diagram](arduino.jpg)